 The Black Pine property is a past-producing, Carlin-style, oxide gold mine located in southeastern Idaho.
-Surface oxide gold mineralization at Black Pine has been identified over a 12 km area.
-The data compilation and 2,077 m validation drill program carried out in 2017 has allowed us to identify priority targets for a next phase drill program.
+Data compilation and a 2,077 m validation drill program carried out in 2017 has allowed us to confirm a large scale oxide gold system over a 12 km2 area.
+Historical drilling tested only to a 93 m average depth from surface, but a number of holes ended in gold mineralization, and Liberty Gold hole LBP002 extended oxide gold mineralization over 50 m deeper beneath a historical hole, suggesting significant potential for deeper mineralization.
 In order to permit drilling over a wider area, a new PoO was submitted in July of 2017.
 Approval of the new PoO is anticipated in late 2018.
-The initial 2018 exploration program and budget at Black Pine is \$0.23 million.
+We believe that future drilling will continue to identify and expand upon gold mineralization identified in historical drilling, both laterally and at depth.
+The amended 2018 exploration program and budget at Black Pine is \$0.50 million.
+A resource estimate based on historic drilling and Liberty Gold work to date is expected in late 2018 or early 2019.
+Activities during the six months ended June 20, 2018 included permitting-related surveys, water rights research and surface mapping and sampling.